Montana's students who studied out-of-state saved $8.8 million through WICHE Student Access Programs in 2018-19.

 WICHE also seeks assistance and advice from policymakers, educators, administrators, and legislators.
 WICHE’s Legislative Advisory Committee (LAC), composed of legislator-members from each state – including Rep. Nate McConnell and Sen. JP Pomnichowski—has been crucial in this regard.
 The LAC works to keep the commission’s Executive Committee and staff current on significant legislative issues related to higher education, provides input on WICHE initiatives, and advises staff on a host of issues.
 WICHE staff also serve the LAC by informing members about emerging policy issues in the West.

-The Montana University System, MSU Bozeman, MSU Northern, Montana Tech of the University of Montana, University of Montana Missoula, and University of Montana Western are members of the Western Academic Leadership Forum (the Forum).
+The Montana University System, MSU Billings, MSU Bozeman, Montana Technological University, University of Montana Missoula, and University of Montana Western are members of the Western Academic Leadership Forum (the Forum).
 Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
-The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+The Western Alliance of Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Montana University System and all of its 12 community colleges are members.
 Montana hosted a joint annual meeting of the Forum and the Alliance in Missoula in 2016.

 Several Montana colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
 WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
 Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.